runtimeverification/k/README.md

 IntelliJ IDEA comes with built-in maven integration.
 For more information, refer to the [IntelliJ IDEA wiki](http://wiki.jetbrains.net/intellij/Creating_and_importing_Maven_projects)

-# Run test suite
+# Running the Test Suite

 To completely test the current version of the K framework, run `mvn verify`.
 This normally takes roughly 30 minutes on a fast machine.
 If you are interested only in running the unit tests and checkstyle goals, run `mvn verify -DskipKTest` to skip the lengthy `ktest` execution.

-# Changing the KORE data structures
+# Changing the KORE Data Structures
 If you need to change the KORE data structures (unless you are a K core developer, you probably do not), see [Guide-for-changing-the-KORE-data-structures](https://github.com/kframework/k/wiki/Guide-for-changing-the-KORE-data-structures).

-# Build the final release directory/archives
+# Building the Final Release Directory/Archives
 Call `mvn install` in the base directory.
 This will attach an artifact to the local maven repository containing a zip and tar.gz of the distribution.

 The functionality to create a tagged release is currently incomplete.

-# Compiling definitions and running programs
+# Compiling Definitions and Running Programs
 Assuming k-distribution/target/release/k/bin is in your path, you can compile definitions using the `kompile` command.
 To execute a program you can use `krun`.